dylan-seattle/BigFootGophers/README.md

 ##API Challenge Group B - Advanced Scripting

 Challenge 6: Write a script that creates a public S3 website bucket.
+Must have the following:
+ * index file
+ * error file
-Must have a index file, error file, and return the status code of a curl test.
+ * return the status code of a curl test.
 Worth 10 Points

 Challenge 7: Write a script that will create 2 EC2 instances and add them as nodes to a new Elastic Load Balancer.
 Worth 5 Points